pragnyanramtha/lecture/step 1 - Resolve.md

 But people are not just defined based on that; there are many other things too.

+but for now i will regarding your problem solving ability as programming and your pattern recognition ability as mathematics, interchangeably.

-Some skills are not taught in schools, and many people don't realize that learning in and of itself is a skill.
+Some skills are not taught in schools, and one of them is the abilty to learn.

+many people don't realize that learning in and of itself is a skill.

 And learning that skill will definitely boost the time taken to learn other things by a lot, and once you realize this, you will observe that you start learning other things way faster than normal.